sysgears/apollo-universal-starter-kit/docs/mobileChat.md

 ## Getting Started

-To be able to use the mobile chat, you need to run Apollo Universal Starter Kit for mobile devices.
+To be able to use the mobile chat, you need to run Apollo Universal Starter Kit on a mobile device.

 You can run the project in Android Studio or Xcode, or you can install Expo Client on your [Android] or [iOS] device and scan the QR codes that will be provided in the terminal.